louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 _Update - Sep 19th, 2020:_
 [There seems to be support for ASGI in ddtrace](http://pypi.datadoghq.com/trace/docs/web_integrations.html?highlight=asgi#asgi)

+_Update - Sep 22th, 2020:_
+[There is now an API in the NewRelic agent to support ASGI frameworks](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api/asgiapplication-python-agent-api), with uvicorn already supported and starlette on the way.

 ## Instrumenting FastAPI with OpenTelemetry and Jaeger

 OpenTelemetry provides a standard for steps 1 (with `Instrumentors`) and 2 (with `Exporters`) from the 4 steps above.
 One of the big advantages of